SeanPedersen/seanpedersen.github.io/posts/structure-of-neural-latent-space.md

 **Neural Collapse**: After extensive training, class features in the final layer cluster tightly around their means, with the network's classification weights aligning with these mean directions.
 Within-class variation becomes minimal compared to between-class differences, effectively creating distinct, well-separated clusters for each class.

 - <https://arxiv.org/abs/2008.08186>

+## Limitations of Dense Embeddings

+Most neural network architectures process data as dense vectors, making them hard to interpret for humans.

+A better embedding representation would be sparse (few dimensions are active) and spatially meaningful (position of dimensions encodes information).

+This would make them easier to interpret for humans and potentially offer some other benefits: encode mono-semanticity vs poly-semanticity, encode novelty (outliers), increase robustness and reduce storage / increase efficiency.
+But this is another blog post.